Unpacking Exact Path: What does the learning path experience look like?

 When students launch their first lesson module, which covers a discrete skill, they are exposed to a proven pedagogical approach within their zone of proximal development.
 For your youngest learners, friendly animation and characters cover skills via vibrant examples and age-appropriate storylines.
 Older students, on the other hand, are presented with real-world scenarios and engaging photography that is better suited for them.

 Exact Path is designed to provide initial instruction, supporting your accelerated students who are ahead of grade level but, at the same time, offer remediation for those who may have struggled grasping content the first time or who just need a refresher.
 Each tutorial is self-guided, allowing students to engage with the learning components at their own pace.

 Following each instructional tutorial, students are presented with an opportunity to practice what they’ve just learned.
 Practice modules offer a low-risk chance to apply what has just been taught and collect real-time feedback.
 Scores are recorded and delivered to the educator through instantaneous progress notifications.

 When students wrap up their practice session, it’s time to show what they know!
-Each lesson ends with a Mastery Quiz that includes five questions to formatively assess student understanding.
+Each 3rd - 12th grade lesson ends with a Mastery Quiz that includes five questions to formatively assess student understanding.
+Lessons that cover K-2 skills do not include a Mastery Quiz to remove the assessment load for these younger learners.
 Students must earn an 80-percent score or higher in order to show mastery.
-This three-part lesson format continues for all skills that students receive in their unique learning path.
+This multi-part lesson format continues for all skills that students receive in their unique learning path.